code-423n4/2021-05-nftx-findings/README.md

-# Sponsorname Contest
+# NFTX Contest
-- XXX main award pot
+- ~$60K (ETH) main award pot
-- XXX gas optimization award pot
+- ~$6K (ETH) gas optimization award pot
-- Findings submitted as issues in this repo [using the C4 form](https://c4-XXXXXXXX.netlify.app/)
+- Findings submitted as issues in this repo [using the C4 form](https://c4-nftx.netlify.app/)
-- Starts XXX XXX XX 00:00 UTC
+- Starts May 5 00:00 UTC
-- Ends XXX XXX XX 23:59 UTC
+- Ends May 11 23:59 UTC

 ---